 Olive oil tour

 You see olive trees everywhere in Crete.
 And a lot of olive oil is produced here.
 We visited TerraCreta’s facility in the Kolymbari area.
-Here you can book a tour and learn about olive oil and taste the different varieties, for just olive oil I didn’t know much about until we visited the facility.
+In addition you can book a tour and learn about olive oil and taste the different varieties, for just olive oil I didn’t know much about until we visited the facility.